ajyku/nft-marketplace-near/README.md

 It is recommend you to
 1. FIrst used the addresses (as above) of already deployed smart contracts on the Aurora Testnet for frontend application developemnt and integration with smart contracts perspective.
-2. Thereafter do the changes and deploy smart contracts then integrate those with your applications
+2. Thereafter do the changes and deploy smart contracts then integrate with your frontend application

 ### Configuration
 Create a new ```.env``` file in the root of this project and add as below